Thursday, October 18, 2007

 Thirty years since President Nixon declared war on cancer, the Lance Armstrong Foundation and the LIVESTRONG Army are securing real commitments and advancements to eliminate cancer as the number one killer of Americans under 85.

+Together, we are taking bold and historic steps.
+But our voices alone aren't enough.
 We need your financial support to help change the course of cancer in our country.

 Your donation today will help the Lance Armstrong Foundation continue our research and community grants, cancer support services and public policy programs that are closing the gaps between what we know and what we do about cancer, including: